 Why are you afraid?
 What could go so wrong?

-If you can get past your fear, skill-up, get serious, and commit yourself to the long-term game, there is truly no limit to what you can make in this business.
+If you can get past your fear, skill-up, get serious, and commit yourself to the long-term game, there is truly no limit to what you can make in the digital space.

-Are you in the process of trying to find your own digital marketing jobs right now?
+Are you in the process of creating your own digital marketing hustle right now?
 If so, drop a line and let me know how you’re doing it!